ZweiRm/localhost-8080.github.io/docs/deep-learning/logistic-regression-as-a-neural-network.md

 **$\alpha$ is the **learning rate**.
 It controls how big a strep the algorithm take on each iteration.*
 **When writing code, $\frac{d J(w)}{d w}$ will be defined as `dw`.*

-And for the real cost funtion, the gradient descent will be like:
+And for the real cost function, the gradient descent will be like:

 <embed id="gradientDescent" src="/img/gradientDescent_real.svg"/></br>